 The graphs below provide our best understanding of when birds of concern are most likely to be present in your project area.
 This information can be used to tailor and schedule your project activities to avoid or minimize impacts to birds.
+Please make sure you read and understand the FAQ "Proper Interpretation and Use of Your Migratory Bird Report" before using or attempting to interpret this report.

-Probability of Presence (
+Probability of Presence (■)

-Each green bar represents the bird's relative probability of presence in your project's counties during a particular week of the year.
+Each green bar represents the bird's relative probability of presence in the 10km grid cell(s) your project overlaps during a particular week of the year.
 (A year is represented as 12 4-week months.)
 A taller bar indicates a higher probability of species presence.
 The survey effort (see below) can be used to establish a level of confidence in the presence score.
 One can have higher confidence in the presence score if the corresponding survey effort is also high.